Posted on December 23, 2015

 Simultaneously, you may be eligible to expunge your conviction under PC § 1203.4.
 If the court grants your expungement petition, you will be “released from all penalties and disabilities” resulting from your conviction.
 Normally people seek this remedy because it carries considerable benefits in the private employment sector.

-7. Free Consultation
+7. Contact Us to Schedule a Free Consultation